logship-io/grafana-logship-datasource/README.md

 Grafana comes with a command line tool that can be used to install plugins.

 1. Upgrade Grafana to the latest version.
 Get that [here](https://grafana.com/grafana/download/).
-2. Run this command: `grafana-cli plugins install grafana-azure-data-explorer-datasource`
+2. Run this command: `grafana-cli plugins install grafana-grafana-logship-datasource`
 3. Restart the Grafana server.
 4. Open the browser at: <http://localhost:3000> or <http://your-domain-name:3000>
 5. Login in with a user that has admin rights.
 This is needed to create datasources.